About Stephanie

 A Lived Experience Perspective

-These experiences shaped her understanding of communication, power, and belonging.
-They also shaped her awareness of how systems – educational, medical, workplace, and social – influence not only access, but identity itself.
+They also deepened her awareness of how systems – educational, medical, workplace, and social – influence not only access, but identity itself.

 Her perspective is grounded not only in personal experience, but in a wider commitment to recognising lived realities that are often overlooked.